git-disl/Vaccine/README.md

 ## Main code logistic
-We implement a cusomized trainer on top of the original HuggingFace Trainer.
+We implement a customized trainer on top of the original HuggingFace Trainer.
 The main logistic is only 7 lines of code in `trainer.py`.

 ```
 self.pre_first_step(model) //Register gradient tracker for hidden embedding